kasparmartens/website/content/publication/cgplvm.md

 publication_types = ["0"]

 # Publication name and optional abbreviated version.
-publication = "Soon to be released" publication_short = "Soon to be released"
+publication = "Preprint"
+publication_short = "Preprint"

 # Abstract and optional shortened version.
-abstract = "Dimensionality reduction is a key step towards gaining insights into complex high-dimensional data.
-Gaussian Process Latent Variable Models (GPLVMs) offer a principled way of performing probabilistic non-linear dimensionality reduction.
-However, often there is *a priori* known structure in the data in the form of covariate information or class labels.
-To obtain a low-dimensional representation which would capture patterns beyond what is induced by the covariates, we propose the covariate-GPLVM (c-GPLVM).
-This flexible model class lets us capture non-linear interactions between covariates and latent variables, while maintaining interpretability.
-Using various toy examples as well as disease progression modelling in cancer genomics, we demonstrate how c-GPLVM reveals meaningful latent structure which is shared across different class labels or covariate values."
+abstract = "Gaussian Process Regression (GPR) and Gaussian Process Latent Variable Models (GPLVM) offer a principled way of performing probabilistic non-linear regression and dimensionality reduction.
+In this paper we propose a hybrid between the two, the covariate-GPLVM (c-GPLVM), to perform dimensionality reduction in the presence of covariate information (e.g. continuous covariates, class labels, or censored survival times).
+This construction lets us adjust for covariate effects and reveals meaningful latent structure which is not revealed when using GPLVM.
+Furthermore, we introduce structured decomposable kernels which will let us interpret how the fixed and latent inputs contribute to feature-level variation, e.g. identify the presence of a non-linear interaction.
+We demonstrate the utility of this model on applications in disease progression modelling from high-dimensional gene expression data in the presence of additional phenotypes."

 abstract_short = "Dimensionality reduction is a key step towards gaining insights into complex high-dimensional data.
 However, real-life data often exhibits strong structure which is *a priori* known to us.
-This could be in the form of covariate information or class labels.
+This could be in various forms of covariate information (e.g. continuous measurements, class labels, or censored survival times).
 Here, we propose the covariate-GPLVM to learn a covariate-adjusted low-dimensional representation which would reveal meaningful latent structure shared across different class labels or covariate values."

 # Featured image thumbnail (optional)
 image_preview = "cGPLVM_cover.png"